NJ DoE Athletics Health History Update Form

 Adding New Questions or Building a New Parent Form from Scratch

 When you add a new question, the new question has a new "Question ID".
 Similarly if you build a new Parent Form scratch, with all new questions, each of the new questions will have its own new "Question ID".
-The ReportWriter report will need to be updated to extract answers from the new question using the new question's Question ID.
+The ReportWriter report will need to be updated to extract answers from the new questions using the new questions' Question IDs.

 Editing Existing Questions